melissa-yeo/CT-haemorrhage-classification/README.md

      - run gradcam.py

 ### Hardware
+Two Intel Xeon E5-2650 CPUs (24 cores).\
+Four NVIDIA P100 GPUs.\
 This research was undertaken using the LIEF HPC-GPGPU Facility hosted at the University of Melbourne. \
-This Facility was established with the assistance of LIEF Grant LE170100200. \
+This Facility was established with the assistance of LIEF Grant LE170100200.
-Two Intel Xeon E5-2650 CPUs (24 cores).\
-Four NVIDIA P100 GPUs.

 ### Software
 Refer to envi.yml\